Kalkihe/Deminder/Documentation/SoftwareRequirementSpecification.md

 -----------------------------------------------------------

-\[Describes the requirements, if any, for on-line user documentation, help systems, help about notices, etc.\]
+\[Describes the requirements, if any, for on-line user documentation, help systems, help about notices, etc.\] Minimal description in the app store entry.
+It should describe all features and maybe a demonstration for one or two.

 3.8 Purchased Components
 ------------------------